-If you have ever ordered Delta-9 gummies online and had them shipped across state lines directly to your mailbox, you have likely paused and wondered: How is this legally happening?
-Delta-9 THC is the exact same psychoactive compound found in highly regulated, state-licensed marijuana dispensaries.
+If you have ever ordered Delta-9 gummies online and had them shipped to your doorstep, you have likely wondered: How is this legally happening?
+Delta-9 THC is the exact same psychoactive compound found in regulated cannabis.

 Is the government looking the other way?
 Is it a scam?

-No. It is the result of one of the most famous legal loopholes in United States history.
-However, that loophole is coming to an end.
+No. It is the result of the 2018 Farm Bill.
 If you want to understand how you are legally buying THC right now, and why the entire market is about to change in late 2026, here is the breakdown.

 To understand the current market, we have to look back at the Agriculture Improvement Act of 2018 (commonly known as the 2018 Farm Bill).